Operation Greeley: Background

-The North Vietnamese put Kon Tum's isolation to good use.
+The North Vietnamese put Kontum's isolation to good use.
 One spur of the Ho Chi Minh Trail emptied into Base Area 609, a supply depot near the junction of South Vietnam, Laos, and Cambodia, the so-called tri-border area.
-In 1967 Base Area 609 grew into a major binh tranh, or military way station, on the Ho Chi Minh Trail.
+In 1967 Base Area 609 grew into a major binh tram, or military way station, on the Ho Chi Minh Trail.
 In the earliest days of American involvement, combat had centered on the string of Special Forces camps arrayed along the Laotian border.
 In mid-1966 the 1st Brigade of the 101st Airborne Division had battled the People's Army of Vietnam (PAVN) 24th Regiment which simply melted back into Laos to regroup.

 In May 1967, as the rainy season began, intelligence believed that PAVN forces in the base area were growing in strength, hoping to draw the Americans back into the Central Highlands and to establish new infiltration routes to the coast.
 Early on 17 June a battalion of the 24th Regiment attacked the compound of the Army of the Republic of Vietnam (ARVN) 24th Special Tactical Zone at Kontum City with 50 rounds of mortar fire.
 Three hours later another battalion of the 24th, reinforced with a battalion of the 40th Artillery Regiment, struck the headquarters of the ARVN 42nd Regiment, 22nd Division at Tân Cảnh and the 5th Special Forces Group camp at Đăk Tô with mortars and rockets.
 Four of the 100 rounds that fell on Tân Cảnh were long-range 122-mm. rockets, and ten of the 60 rounds that hit Đăk Tô were 120-mm. mortar rounds, marking the first time the PAVN had employed such large caliber weapons in II Corps.